Side Projects That Became Very Successful

 Before Pinterest landed on the radar as one of the hottest social media platforms, it experienced some obstacles.

 Pinterest founder and CEO Ben Silbermann developed an app called Tote, which was intended as a clothing retail outlet.
 It turned out to be a dud.
-The idea was actually excellent, as the app was an ideal alternative to bulky catalogs.
+Since the app was a perfect substitute for heavy catalogs, the idea was truly quite good.
 However, what Tote failed to develop were easy mobile-based payments.
 At the time, technology was not so advanced to allow easy, “on-the-go” online transactions.
 It seemed that the timing was not yet right to provide a mobile shopping experience since mobile transactions and payments were not so seamless at the time.

 Silbermann decided to move on, and use the failure of Tote to take off as an opportunity to build another project, along with other founders Paul Sciarra and Evan Sharp.
 That project is now Pinterest, which now enjoys 300 million users monthly.